 Greece has some of the highest tax rates in Europe, largely due to its economic struggles.
 Value Added Tax (VAT) is 26% for most things, although food and medicine is 13% and accommodation, books and newspapers are 6.5%.
 VAT is always included in the price unless otherwise stated.

 The Greek telephone service is maintained by the public corporation OTE (pronounced o-teh; Organismos Tilepikoinonion Ellados).
-There are public telephones just about everywhere, including in some unbelievably isolated spots.
-The phones are easy to operate and can be used for local, long-distance and international calls.
+Public phones tend to be located in central locations (for example, near plazas) in both cities and villages, though as most people use mobile phones, these are on the decline.
+Public phones are easy to operate and can be used for local, long-distance and international calls.
 The 'i' at the top left of the push-button dialling panel brings up the operating instructions in English.

 Note that in Greece the area code must always be dialled when making a call (ie all Greek phone numbers are 10-digit).

-Local SIM cards can be used in European and Australian phones.
+Local SIM cards can be used in European and Australian phones assuming they are unlocked (and can therefore accept cards of other providers).
 Most other phones can be set to roaming.
 US and Canadian phones need to have a dual- or tri-band system.

 There are several mobile service providers in Greece, among which Cosmote, Vodafone and Wind are the best known.
 Of these three, Cosmote tends to have the best coverage in remote areas.
 All offer 2G connectivity and pay-as-you-talk services for which you can buy a rechargeable SIM card and have your own Greek mobile number.
 If you're buying a package, be sure to triple-check the fine print.
 There are restrictions on deals such as 'free minutes' only being available to phones using the same provider.